awsdocs/aws-storagegateway-user-guide/doc_source/backup-DPM.md

 ## Writing Data to a Tape in DPM<a name="dpm-write-data-to-tape"></a>

 You write data to a tape gateway virtual tape by using the same protection procedures and policies you do with physical tapes\.
 You create a protection group and add the data you want to back up, and then back up the data by creating a recovery point\.
 For detailed information about how to use DPM, see the [DPM documentation](http://technet.microsoft.com/en-us/library/jj628070.aspx) on the Microsoft System Center website\.

+By default, the capacity of a tape is 30GB\.
+When you backup data that is larger than a tape's capacity, a device I/O error occurs\.
+If the position where the error occurred is larger than the size of the tape, Microsoft DPM treats the error as an indication of end of tape\.
+If the position where the error occurred is less than the size of the tape, the backup job fails\.
+To resolve the issue, change the `TapeSize` value in the registry entry to match the size of your tape\.
+For information about how to do this, see [Error ID: 30101](https://technet.microsoft.com/en-us/library/ff634181.aspx) at the Microsoft System Center\.

 ## Archiving a Tape by Using DPM<a name="dpm-archive-tape"></a>